galaxyproject/SARS-CoV-2/5-S-analysis/README.md

 ## Outline

-We generate a codon alignment for a set of coronavirus S-proteins in order to track polymorphisms uncovered by the analysis of [variation in individual samples](https://github.com/galaxyproject/SARS-CoV-2/tree/master/Variation).
+Obtain coding sequences of S proteins from a diverse group of coronaviruses.
+Generate amino acid alignment to assess conservation of polymorpohic location in a set of diverse coronaviruses.

 ## Input